‘The Conners’ Announces Four Major Guest Stars For Season 2

 “She wants a relationship.
 She wants romance.
 She is not giving up.
 But Dan is still having difficulty.
 He’s struggling with whether he’d be betraying [Roseanne] if he does move toward someone else.
 And can he ever find that feeling with anybody else?”

-Dan Conners’s daughter Darlene will have a different problem.
+Dan Conners’ daughter, Darlene, will have a different problem.
 With two suitors at her door—Ferguson’s Ben and Johnny Galecki’s longtime character, David – the middle Conner kid will have some big decisions to make.
 Fans of the show last saw Darlene considering a move to Chicago with Ben, just as David reemerged to tell her he wants to get back together with her.

 “She is still seeing both guys and they don’t know it, so she’s caught in a tough situation,” Helford told TVLine of where the love triangle storyline will pick up.